I made these Passion Fruit Moscow Mules last weekend for my birthday. My cousins introduced me to moscow mules a few years ago and I loved them.

 These passion fruit were at a little country store at a farm in upcountry maui.
 You can see there are several different colors, yellow, green and reddish.
 All ripe.
 These were also only twenty five cents each so I bought a few more of these.
 I ate a bunch while we were in Maui, added to a couple mai tais we made, had over yogurt and I eve spooned some over shave ice one evening.

 I really think this is my new favorite cocktail.
-I also don’t have copper mugs like traditional Moscow Mules are served in, I used these new fun glasses I got from World Market, plus the color of the drink from the passion fruit is so vibrant, and being able to see the seeds is a must so these are better served in clear glasses.
+I also don’t have copper mugs like traditional Moscow Mules are served in, I used these new fun glasses I recently purchased, plus the color of the drink from the passion fruit is so vibrant, and being able to see the seeds is a must so these are better served in clear glasses.

 - 4 ounces Vodka - Pineapple or plain